k2view-academy/K2View-Academy/articles/99_Broadway_WIP/23_transactions.md

 Each Stage of a flow can be marked as a transaction.

-- The transaction starts when the Actor in the first Stage marked as Transaction requests to start a connection.
+- The transaction starts when the Actor in the first Stage marked as a transaction requests to start a connection.
-- Several sequential Stages marked as Transactions are part of the same transaction.
+- Several sequential Stages marked as transactions are part of the same transaction.
-- The transaction ends in the last Stage marked as Transaction and is followed by a commit.
+- The transaction ends in the last Stage marked as a transaction and is followed by a commit.
 The transaction is rolled back if there are errors.

 A transaction can be defined on DB-related activities as well as on different types of entities.
 For example writing into a file.
-When a Broadway flow writes into a file, the end of Transaction closes the file.
+When a Broadway flow writes into a file, the end transaction closes the file.

 Transactions can include [inner flows](22_broadway_flow_inner_flows.md).
 If a transactional Stage executes an inner Broadway flow, the flow automatically becomes a part of the outer transaction.